top of page

 ancient wisdom for modern patients

-When prescribed by a highly trained practitioner, particularly one well-versed in classical theory and practice, herbs enact strong therapeutic effects that can treat multiple symptoms at once.
-Rather than suppressing symptoms to offer relief, herbs actually remind the body of how to function properly again on its own.
+When prescribed by a highly trained practitioner, particularly one well-versed in classical theory and practice, herbs enact strong therapeutic effects that can treat multiple symptoms at once by addressing their shared root cause.
+Rather than suppressing symptoms to offer relief, herbs impart a gesture to the body that reminds it how to function properly again on its own.

-Chinese herbs are always prescribed in the context of a formula, which usually contains between 5 and 15 ingredients that work synergistically to shift disruptive patterns that give rise to symptoms.
-Most of the formulas I use are modifications of ancient recipes passed down from antiquity, and that have proven to be clinically effective for countless people over millennia.
+Chinese herbs are always prescribed in the context of a formula, which usually contains between 5 and 15 ingredients that work synergistically to shift interrupted processes that give rise to symptoms.
+I like to think of formulas as imparting an innate wisdom to the body to help it remember how to function as it did before illness began.

 Chinese herbal medicine strategically guides the body back into alignment with itself by promoting optimal physiological function.